kevgo/run-that-app/README.md

 > You don't want to install apps, you want to run them!

-_Run-that-app_ executes CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.
+_Run-that-app_ executes CLI applications at 100% native speed on Linux, Windows, macOS, and BSD without the need to install them first, without any dependencies like Docker, and on many CPU architectures.

 Run-that-app does this in the most minimalistic, non-invasive way possible.
 No magic, no environment or configuration changes, no environment variables to set,